Category Archives: 1957 Films

 There is something very soothing about 1950’s British horror films.
 Whether it’s the intelligence, the accents, or the elements, they differ from American horror films of the decade.

 Arguably, they are just better.
-The horror genre, already existing in cinema for decades, creates a clever story about a curse.
+The horror genre, which has existed in cinema for decades, creates a clever story about a curse.

-Night of the Demon (1957) provides great visual effects within its black and white cinematography that are effective and make the look work well.
-That said, the hype surrounding this film as one of the greatest horror films of all time is unwarranted.
+Night of the Demon (1957) has excellent visual effects and effective black-and-white cinematography, which makes the look work well.
+That said, the hype surrounding this film as one of the greatest horror films is unwarranted.

-Night of the Demon, while above-average and has risen to prominence and rediscovery as a cult classic doesn’t completely deliver the goods.
+Night of the Demon, while above-average and has risen to prominence and rediscovery as a cult classic, doesn’t ultimately deliver the goods.

 To provide a bit of contextual background, the film was plagued with issues and differences of opinion that are plausible proof of messiness upon dissection.

-The original ninety-five-minute British feature was trimmed down to eighty-three minutes and re-titled Curse of the Demon for the United States market, playing there in 1958 as the second half of a double feature.
+The original ninety-five-minute British feature was trimmed to eighty-three minutes and retitled Curse of the Demon for the United States market.
+It played there in 1958 as the second half of a double feature.

-Additionally, there was a dispute between the director and producer about whether to show the creature on-screen.
-The producer edited footage before release which results in continuity issues.
+Additionally, the director and producer disputed whether to show the creature on-screen.
+The producer edited footage before release, which resulted in continuity issues.

 Night of the Demon is the pure British version.